vapor/docs/3.0/docs/vapor/middleware.md

 ## Configuration, and ErrorMiddleware

-Middleware is registered in your `config.swift` file. `ErrorMiddleware` is a very common example; it will take a thrown error in your software and convert it to a legible HTTP response code.
+Middleware is registered in your `configure.swift` file. `ErrorMiddleware` is a very common example; it will take a thrown error in your software and convert it to a legible HTTP response code.

 ```swift
 var middlewares = MiddlewareConfig()